 Estefania's research focuses on the study of institutions.
 In particular, she studies the interaction between language, culture and economics and implications for business, multinational companies and the labor market.
 She also studies the institutional determinants of multinationals organizations and technology transfers from a contemporaneous and historical perspective.
 Her research has been published in the Journal of Development Economics, the Journal of Economic Behavior & Organization, the Journal of International Business Studies, Economic Letters, among others.
 She has been Visiting Professor at UC Berkeley (USA), Universita di Siena (Italy) and The University of Oklahoma (USA).
 She has taught Intermediate Macroeconomics at UC Berkeley during summer of 2011 and summer 2012 and teaches Advanced Macroeconomic Theory and and Macroeconomic Theory at ESSEC Business school (undergraduate, graduate and executive levels).

-Development and Macroeconomic Theory at ESSEC Business school (undergraduate, graduate and executive levels).
+Theory at ESSEC Business school (undergraduate, graduate and executive levels).

 The objectives of this course are to enhance participant’s ability to understand business’ macroeconomic environment, to read economic news and reports in an informed way, and to understand the main challenges of the international economy.